The algebraic small object argument as a saturation: The algebraic small object argument

 under $\bm{f} \leftarrow \idv_A \to \idv_C$ which then induces a factorization of $\gamma$ through $\alpha$.
 That the square is a pushout in $\cat{E}$ follows from pushout pasting, as the back face of the cube is also a pushout in $\cat{E}$. \end{proof}

-We now state and prove our first main theorem.
+We now prove our first main theorem, which exhibits the left-coalgebras of a cofibrantly generated \textsc{awfs} as the least cellular notion of composable structure containing the generators.
 Although the statement of the following theorem makes clear that its output is unique with some properties, the useful data of that output is buried in the notion of $\GlueDbl{U}$-point.
-We extract this data in a subsequent corollary.
+We extract this data in \cref{soa-unit-vertical-point}.